Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 Anchor Project

-This celebration will mark 20 years of the Anchor Project and 130 years of St Clement’s Church, and will include a Bradford-based artist working with people to depict the diversity of the Anchor Project community, church and local area.
-Creative Communities Fund support will enable the development of this piece of work, creating an artistic response to past stories, present feelings and future hopes for our local community and city.
+This celebration marked 20 years of the Anchor Project and 130 years of St Clement’s Church. working with Cecil Green Arts to depict the diversity of the Anchor Project community, church and local area.
+Creative Communities Fund supported ‘Hope In Flight’, a visual arts project delivered with Cecil Green Arts that decorated the ceiling of St Clement’s Church with paper birds, handmade by the community.

 Bingley Arts Centre

-Bingley Arts Centre has been awarded funding to hold community consultations run by a freelance community consultant professional.
+Bingley Arts Centre held community consultations run by a freelance community consultant professional.

 Bradford Foundation Trust

-This project aims to bring together children and young people aged 6–17 who have come to UK in the last two years as asylum seekers, as migrants and on the assisted settlement programme.
+This project brought together children and young people aged 6–17 who have come to UK in the last two years as asylum seekers, as migrants and on the assisted settlement programme.

-Participants will be supported to create life-story books using art to express themselves and tell their stories, while also gaining knowledge about the UK and Bradford’s diverse communities.
+Participants were supported to create life-story books using art to express themselves and tell their stories, while also gaining knowledge about the UK and Bradford’s diverse communities.

 Bradford Friendship Choir

-Around each equinox, as the seasons turn, the choir will create an event in partnership with others that engages directly with the natural world practically and through song and sharing food.
+Around each equinox, as the seasons turn, the choir created events in partnership with others that engages directly with the natural world practically and through song and sharing food.

 • Spring: A vegetable and herb planting workshop.